namin/lisp-variations/README.md

 # Lisp Variations

 This development served as the basis for some assignment in the [Course on Metaprogramming](https://github.com/namin/metaprogramming), University of Cambridge, UK Michaelmas Term 2018.
+It will now be extended to further experimentations.

 ## Motivation